 Wee Tee State Forest

-Wee Tee State Forest is a sportsman’s paradise, containing nearly 12,000 acres of bottomland hardwood forest with more than 12 miles of frontage on the Santee River, where anglers and boaters visit eagerly from all around the state.
+Wee Tee State Forest is a sportsman’s paradise, containing more than 16,000 acres of bottomland hardwood forest with roughly 18 miles of frontage on the Santee River, where anglers and boaters visit eagerly from all around the state.
 A 200-acre lake, numerous ponds and oxbows provide pristine fish and wildlife habitat.

 About Wee Tee

 Acquired in January 2004, the original 12,403 acres of Wee Tee State Forest are located in Williamsburg and Georgetown counties.
 The addition of 3,857 acres to the southeastern boundary of this state forest in 2023 increased the Forestry Commission’s riverfront property by six miles, creating even more bountiful fishing and hunting opportunities for the public in this bucolic sportsmans’ paradise.

 This latest expansion would not have been possible without our conservation partners’ work on the beautiful Santee River; the collaboration of The Nature Conservancy, Open Space Institute and the SC Conservation Bank in securing this new acreage will forever enhance this jewel of management and recreation.

 Wee Tee’s bottomlands and aquatic systems furnish excellent fish and wildlife habitat and provide the citizens of South Carolina numerous recreational opportunities.
 Though subject to periodic flooding, it is considered one of the most significant tracts of land in the Santee River floodplain.
 There is also a large freshwater spring located on the property near the upper end of Wee Tee Lake.